Dialectical Behavior Therapy

 You may have heard of Cognitive Behavioral Therapy (CBT) and mindfulness.
 Dialectical Behavior Therapy (DBT) combines both!

 DBT was created by Dr. Marsha Linehan, Ph.D., the founder of The Linehan Institute and Behavioral Tech.
 Dr. Linehan initially developed DBT to support individuals living with Borderline Personality Disorder (BPD).
-Research has shown that DBT is also an effective treatment modality for individuals navigating with other personality traits, eating disorders, anxiety, depression, bipolar disorder, post-traumatic stress disorder (PTSD), attention-deficit/hyperactivity disorder (ADHD), and substance use.
+Research has shown that DBT is an effective treatment modality for individuals navigating with other personality traits, eating disorders, anxiety, depression, bipolar disorder, post-traumatic stress disorder (PTSD), attention-deficit/hyperactivity disorder (ADHD), and substance use.
 To explore the research supporting DBT, please visit: Core Evidence & Research

 DBT for adults consists of four skills modules:

 The foundation of DBT.
 Learning how to stay in the present moment without judgment or over attaching meaning to the moment or ourselves.
+Acceptance based.

 Learning skills to help us ride of the waves of intense emotions and crises.
 The objective is to effectively use skills to not make the situation worse.
 We work towards accepting reality versus fighting it.
+Acceptance based.

 Learning skills to reduce emotional vulnerability factors, to reduce the frequency of intense emotions, identify and name emotions, and build a new relationship with our emotions versus acting on impulses or other defense mechanisms.
+Change based.

 Learning skills to navigate and maintain current relationships (e.g., friendships, family, romantic, coworkers), build new relationships, set boundaries, express individual needs, increase our comfort with saying “no” and effectively end relationships (context dependent).
+Change based.

 Additionally, DBT has been found to be effective with adolescents, with an emphasis on emotion regulation, parent relationships, peer relationships, self-harm, and suicidal ideation.
 DBT for adolescents and families (DBT-A) consists of five skills modules:

 The foundation of DBT.
 Teaching teens how to stay in the present moment without judgment or over attaching meaning to the moment or themselves.
+Acceptance based.

 Providing teens with the skills to ride of the waves of intense emotions and cope through crises.
 The goal is for teens to develop skills to not make situations worse.
+Acceptance based.

 Teens are introduced to skills to identify, understand, and effectively change their emotions.
 The goal is to identify vulnerability factors and reduce the intensity of unwanted emotions and impulsive behaviors.
+Change based.

 Teens learn skills to navigate current relationships and build new relationships, which include boundary setting, assertive communication skills, and maintaining self-respect in all types of relationships.
+Change based

 This module focuses on managing conflict and reducing power struggles.
 Teens and families are introduced to communication skills, which include how to validate one another’s perspectives, discussing boundaries, and how to effectively negotiate.
 Families learn how to navigate the dialectics present in adolescence, such as needing independence and needing support.
+Acceptance and change based.

 WHAT IS YOUR EXPERIENCE WITH DBT?